WizelineLabs/lang-ai/README.md

 # Environments

 ### **Main**
-This proyect was created in the `main` branch, which is the local environment.
+This project was created in the `main` branch, which is the local environment.

 ### **Tests**
 We created a container in Lightsail AWS, which is already configurated to run our tests.
 These can be found in the `main` branch in the cypress folder.